paazmaya/maezato/README.md

 ## Version history

+* `v0.9.2` (2019-06-10)
+  - Linting helps to find `undefined` items...
 * `v0.9.1` (2019-06-10)
-  * Fork data fetching failed due to function refactoring which changed the number of arguments
+  - Fork data fetching failed due to function refactoring which changed the number of arguments
 * `v0.9.0` (2019-06-07)
   - User agent now contains the version of this tool
   - In case an error occurs against the API, show the URL used